 Restricted Prescribing Parameters

 Mifepristone is available only under an FDA-approved Risk Evaluation and Mitigation Strategy (REMS) program.
-The REMS program requires that all GenBioPro providers complete and return our Prescriber Agreement, secure a signed Patient Agreement from each patient, and agree that a certified prescriber will dispense or supervise dispensing mifepristone.
+The REMS program requires that all certified GenBioPro prescribers complete and sign our Prescriber Agreement, returning a copy to our distributor for dispensing or to the certified pharmacy of choice for pharmacy dispensing.
+Additionally, it requires that prescribers secure a signed Patient Agreement from each patient.

 - Review and understand the full prescribing information.